-After doing product research, finding a winning product, and working with a supplier to create a private label product, Fulfillment-by-Amazon (FBA) sellers have the option to have their products shipped straight to Amazon’s warehouses from their supplier or to ship them to another location first, before they go to Amazon.
+After doing product research, finding a winning product, and working with a supplier to create a private label product, Fulfillment-by-Amazon (FBA) sellers have the option to ship their products straight to Amazon’s warehouses from their supplier or to ship them to another location first, before they go to Amazon.

 Why wouldn’t sellers have their suppliers send their inventory straight to Amazon?
 Some sellers like to inspect the products themselves, only send a limited quantity of stock to Amazon at a time to control FBA storage costs, or any number of other reasons.

-And if sellers go this route, they’ll need to know how to get their products to Amazon’s warehouses when they’re ready.
+Sellers who go this route need to know how to get their products to Amazon’s warehouses when they’re ready.
 So, how do you set up an FBA shipment to get your inventory into an Amazon warehouse?

 For a brand new Amazon seller, navigating Seller Central and setting up your first FBA shipment can be a difficult task.
 I’ll go over every step of how to set your FBA shipment up correctly — using both old and new methods.

 Shipping to Amazon’s warehouses: The old way vs. the new way